-The C2 protocol allows the C2 pins to be shared with user functions so that in-system debugging and Flash programming may be performed.
+The C2 protocol allows the C2 pins to be shared with user functions so that in-system debugging and EPROM programming functions may be performed.
 This is possible because C2 communication is typically performed when the device is in the halt state, where all on-chip peripherals and user software are stalled.
-In this halted state, the C2 interface can safely 'borrow' the C2CK (RST) and C2D pins.
-In most applications, external resistors are required to isolate C2 interface traffic from the user application.
+In this halted state, the C2 interface can safely 'borrow' the C2CK (normally RST) and C2D pins.
+In most applications, external resistors are required to isolate C2 interface traffic from the user application when performing debug functions.
+These external resistors are not necessary for production boards.
 A typical isolation configuration is shown in Figure 26.1.